 One instant download (of a Zip Drive folder) of two

-high-resolution images total (2 different Fall Farm Digital Backgrounds), each in a .jpg file format.
+high-resolution images total (2 slightly different Fairytale Fall Digital Backgrounds), each in a .jpg file format.

 Created in Adobe Photoshop.

-Fall Farm images by: Carrie Ann Grippo-Pike with © Shoot for the Moon Images
+Fairytale Fall images by: Carrie Ann Grippo-Pike with © Shoot for the Moon Images

 How to use a Digital Background: